leonardehrenfried/blog/_posts/2012-11-06-tools-for-the-discerning-frontend-developer.md

 published: true
 ---

-###Useless preamble
+###Pro-forma preamble

-Working as a web developer and doing a lot of frontend work, I have collected a rather nice tool belt (if I may say so) of things that I hope will help boost your productivity.
+Working as a web developer and doing a lot of frontend work, over the years I have collected a rather nice tool belt (if I may say so) of things that make me more productive.
+Today I'd like to share some of these.

 ### Javascript